allanwrench28/GHST/core/CONTRIBUTING.md

-# Contributing to FANTOM
+# Contributing to GHST

-Welcome to the FANTOM AI-driven 3D printing platform!
-We're excited to have you contribute to the Ghost collective.
+Welcome to the GHST AI-driven AI coding assistance platform!
+We're excited to have you contribute to the GHST Agent collective.

 ## 🤖 AI-Human Collaboration

-FANTOM features a unique AI Ghost collective that collaborates with human developers.
+GHST features a unique AI GHST Agent collective that collaborates with human developers.
 All contributions go through both automated AI analysis and human review.

-### 👻 Ghost Collective Overview
+### 👻 GHST Agent Collective Overview

 Our 26 PhD-level AI Ghosts provide: